Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 4. Riverfront Greenway Trail

 Should you prefer to check out the river for yourself, you can do so by following Albany’s Riverfront Greenway Trail, a wide paved path.
-It runs for five kilometres along the Flint River from Riverfront Park in downtown Albany to Cox Landing Boat Ramp.
+It runs for 3 miles along the Flint River from Riverfront Park in downtown Albany to Cox Landing Boat Ramp.

-Heading roughly north from the centre of Albany, the trail can be quite busy with walkers, joggers, and cyclists, but no less special for that.
+Heading roughly north from the center of Albany, the trail can be quite busy with walkers, joggers, and cyclists, but no less special for that.

 Easy to follow thanks to distance markers every half mile, the route is dotted with benches and observation decks, particularly around the Oxford Environmental Park about halfway along.